The best gear for the last line of defence.

 Corner kicks are not fun for goalkeepers.
 From having to organise their team in a crowded space to jostling with hulking opposition players, these set pieces become a mini skirmish that will leave you bruised and battered.
 Goalkeepers are targeted and have their movement impeded, often with their toes cynically stepped on.

 Such scenarios require a sturdy boot which offers sufficient protection but also isn’t too thick that you can’t get a feel of the ball at your feet.
-Step in, the Puma Future 6.1.
-The knitted upper is soft and comfortable but also provides adequate density to protect your feet when the opposition nonchalantly leaves his studs on your feet.
+Step in, the adidas Copa Sense.1.
+Despite a soft k-leather upper in the forefoot, the new upper material feels extremely protective, thanks to the Sense Pods which provides further protection for those touch tackles.

 The boot is also an excellent all-rounder, providing a close touch on the ball and is one of our favourite boots to strike the ball with.

 Speaking of bruises, goalkeepers have to be brave to fling themselves into the thick of the action against onrushing forwards who may not be too concerned with the ‘keeper’s welfare.